01-edu/ai-starter/content/good-recipe/README.md

 ### Methods

-Methods are functions called from another value.
+Methods are functions called on another value.
 For example, `toFixed` is a method that formats numbers:

 ```js
 let num = 10 / 3;